vrockai/pipeline-test/docs/content.md

 ---

-## The gut microbiome tango in the progression of chronic kidney disease and potential therapeutic strategies.
+## The gut microbiome tango in the progression of chronic kidney disease and potential therapeutic strategies
- 06.10.2023, _Z Tang, S Yu, Y Pan_

-_Humans, Gastrointestinal Microbiome, Renal Insufficiency, Chronic, Dysbiosis_ Chronic kidney disease (CKD) affects more than 10% population worldwide and becomes a huge burden to the world.
-Recent studies have revealed multifold interactions between CKD and gut microbiome and their pathophysiological implications.
-The gut microbiome disturbed by CKD results in the imbalanced composition and quantity of gut microbiota and subsequent changes in its metabolites and functions.
-Studies have shown that both the dysbiotic gut microbiota and its metabolites have negative impacts on the immune system and aggravate diseases in different ways.
-Herein, we give an overview of the currently known mechanisms of CKD progression and the alterations of the immune system.
-Particularly, we summarize the effects of uremic toxins on the immune system and review the roles of gut microbiota in promoting the development of different kidney diseases.
-Finally, we discuss the current sequencing technologies and novel therapies targeting the gut microbiome.

 [Source](https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-023-04455-2)

-10.1186/s12967-023-04455-2

 ---